searlsco/searls-auth/README.md

 # app/models/user.rb
 class User < ApplicationRecord has_secure_password
-  # If you want passwords to be optional (e.g., mixing passwordless registrations),
-  # use: has_secure_password validations: false

   # uncomment if enabling auth_methods :email_link or :email_otp
   # generates_token_for :email_auth, expires_in: 30.minutes